microsoft/playwright/docs/src/running-tests-js.md

 ---
 ## Introduction

 With Playwright you can run a single test, a set of tests or all tests.
 Tests can be run on one browser or multiple browsers by using the `--project` flag.
-Tests are run in parallel by default and are run in a headless manner meaning no browser window will be opened while running the tests and results will be seen in the terminal.
-However you can run tests in headed mode by using the `--headed` CLI argument or you can run your tests in [UI mode](./test-ui-mode.md), by using the `--ui` flag, and see a full trace of your tests complete with watch mode, time travel debugging and more.
+Tests are run in parallel by default and are run in a headless manner, meaning no browser window will be opened while running the tests and results will be seen in the terminal.
+However, you can run tests in headed mode by using the `--headed` CLI argument, or you can run your tests in [UI mode](./test-ui-mode.md) by using the `--ui` flag.
+See a full trace of your tests complete with watch mode, time travel debugging and more.

 **You will learn**